-I am considering bankruptcy.
+I am considering filing for bankruptcy.
 However, I have funds in my 401k account.
-Should I take out a loan against my 401k account in order to pay off some creditors prior to filing for bankrupty?
+Should I take out a 401k loan to pay off some creditors before filing for bankruptcy?

-If you are considering bankruptcy, you probably feel overwhelmed by creditors who are demanding payment.
-Although it may be tempting to borrow from your 401k or other retirement account in order to pay off certain creditors, this is generally a bad idea.
+Although it can be tempting to borrow from your 401k or another protected retirement account to pay off creditors, it’s generally a bad idea.
 Here’s why.

-If you pay off a debt totaling more than $600 prior to filing a bankruptcy, the bankruptcy trustee may void the transfer or payment and attempt to get the money back if:
+If most of your debts are consumer debts (nonbusiness debts), the bankruptcy trustee can void the transfer or payment and attempt to get the money back if:

 For more things to consider before filing for bankruptcy, see Prebankruptcy Filing Considerations.